KuramaSyu/GoToHell/README.md

 - [ ] Upload, Modal: Propagate error from snackbar to modal, by making a SportUploadBuilder as separate component, which returns the error as string
 - [ ] Modal adds value twice to input when adding a sport and directly after a number / other direction
+- [ ] UploadAmount: unit is missing.
+Make a class for each sport which takes number as input and returns the number and the unit as output

 #### QoL
 - [ ] Settings Menu v2 structured like immichs settings